XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-remix.md

 * `symbol`
 * `decimals`

 Without these public constants, it would be impossible to label tokens on block explorers, for example.
-In this tutorial we will deploy a XRC20 token that have all the `Methods`, `Events` and `Constants` mentioned above.
+In this tutorial, we will deploy a XRC20 token that have all the `Methods`, `Events` and `Constants` mentioned above.

 ## 🚀 Setting up the development environment

-Remix is an online solidity IDE for compiling and deploying solidity code to EVM compatible blockchains.
-To begin working on a new smart contract, we must first create a new file in the contracts folder on the left side of the view pane.
+Remix is an online Solidity IDE for compiling and deploying Solidity code to EVM compatible blockchains.
+To begin working on a new smart contract, you must first create a new file in the contracts folder on the left side of the view pane.

 ![](https://user-images.githubusercontent.com/60708843/190065372-1e43e443-f13b-463a-abb6-7497ae7c8b8c.png)

 ### ⚒️ Creating XDCPay Wallet for signing transactions

-In order to get started deploying new contracts on XDC Mainnet and/or Apothem, we need to have XDCPay wallet to sign our transactions and store XDC tokens.
+In order to get started deploying new contracts on the XDC Mainnet and/or Apothem, you need to have and XDCPay wallet to sign your transactions and store XDC tokens.

 * First we have to install the chrome extension of [XDCPay](https://chrome.google.com/webstore/detail/xdcpay/bocpokimicclpaiekenaeelehdjllofo).